 Coding Question: Can the radiation oncologist bill the radiation management CPT® code 77427 without performing the "Hands-on," "Face-to-face" weekly examination?
 The nurse practitioner performs the weekly exams and the doctor will review her dictation and co-sign the dictation.
 Is the weekly exam satisfied if the radiation oncologist greets the patient in the hall, waiting room or verifies treatment setup in the treatment room?

 Coding Answer: A nurse practitioner or physician assistant cannot bill for CPT code 77427 and physicians can only bill for services they perform.
-Radiation treatment management requires a minimum of one examination of the patient by the physician for medical evaluation and management per each reporting of CPT 77427.
-It may not be appropriate because of privacy concerns to examine a patient in the hallway or waiting room.
-In addition, the physician also performs other cognitive and technical activities that may include review of port images, dosimetry, dose delivery, treatment parameters and patient set-up, among other professional services as clinically indicated.
-Overall, these functions support the physician’s continual assessment of the manner in which treatment is delivered as well as the patient’s response to, and tolerability of, treatment.
+Radiation treatment management requires a minimum of one examination of the patient by the physician in addition to medical evaluation and management per each reported unit of CPT 77427.
+The physician also performs other cognitive and technical activities that may include review of port images, dosimetry, dose delivery, treatment parameters and patient setup, among other professional services as clinically indicated.
+Overall, these functions support the physician’s continual assessment of the patient and pertinent treatment factors during the course of radiation therapy as well as the patient’s response and tolerance to treatment.